Life on Campus

 International Center strives to provide all UCI students, scholars, staff, and faculty the opportunity to engage in programs, events, and services surrounding international education and intercultural learning.
 Throughout the academic year the International Center hosts welcome and orientation sessions to provide an overview of immigration requirements and UCI resources to international students, scholars, and spouses.
 The International Center offers programs, workshops, and activities to assist international students and scholars, and to bring together international with domestic students.

 International students and scholars at UCI on F-1 and J-1 visas and UCI-sponsored employment visas are required to complete the check-in process upon arrival.
-The check-in process requires the reporting of a valid address of residence in the United States.
+The check-in process requires the reporting of a valid address of residence in the United States; submitting a copy of the most recent I-94 document; and for F-1 and J-1 visa holders, completion of the International Center online immigration orientation.
 Failure to complete the check-in process puts the student’s or scholar’s visa status in jeopardy.
 All international students and scholars must be informed on the specific visa status requirements and responsibility of maintaining valid visa status.
 Immigration regulations require that students and scholars maintain updated records at the International Center and follow all visa status requirements.
 These include submitting copies of visa documents to the International Center; maintaining valid I-20 or DS-2019, passport, and I-94 at all times while in the U.S; reporting changes in name, address, and major to the International Center; and reporting early completion of the program or when the student is planning to withdraw or otherwise no longer will be enrolled at UCI.